Does car insurance cover single vehicle accidents?

 How do single car accidents happen?

 A single vehicle crash can happen for a number of reasons, including distracted driving, avoiding a collision with a deer, hitting a dog or other animal in the street, swerving to avoid road debris, or avoiding a collision with another vehicle.
 Property damage (to the car or surrounding property) is usually the most frequent result of a single car accident, for instance from hitting a telephone pole or colliding with a guardrail.
-Learn more about what to do if you hit a road sign.

 How does insurance cover single vehicle accidents?